valheimPlus/ValheimPlus/README.md

   * Longboat chest inventory can be extended up to 30 x 8.

-**Note: As of 0.9.4, player inventory slot configuration is not compatible with Equipment and Quick slots mod**
+**Note: Player inventory slot configuration is not compatible with Equipment and Quick slots mod unless the Inventory section is disabled.**

 ### Items